disafronov/python-logging-objects-with-schema/README.md

   - the schema is compiled into a `CompiledSchema`;
   - the logger is created and starts using this schema to validate `extra` fields.
+  - A valid empty schema (e.g., `{}` or a schema with only inner nodes and no leaves) is treated as valid and does not cause errors.
+The logger is created successfully, but no `extra` fields will be included in log records.

 **Note**: System-level errors (OSError, ValueError, RuntimeError) that occur during schema compilation are converted to `SchemaProblem` instances and